Fred Fenster: Career

-In 1961 Fenster became a professor at the University of Wisconsin at Madison.
+In 1961 Fenster became a professor at the University of Wisconsin–Madison.

 After more than 40 years at Madison, he became a professor emeritus in 2005.

 Fenster lives in Sun Prairie, Wisconsin.

 Fenster is a colleague and friend of Eleanor Moty.
 Their works were featured together in the exhibition and accompanying catalogue Metalsmiths and Mentors: Fred Fenster and Eleanor Moty (2006) at the University of Wisconsin-Madison.

 He is a founding member of the Society of North American Goldsmiths (SNAG).

+Fenster died on June 24, 2024, at the age of 89–90.

 Work

 As a metalsmith, Fenster is influenced by the simplicity of Scandinavian design.

 Fenster makes objects that are both beautiful and usable, including jewelry, holloware, and flatware, using gold, silver, copper, and pewter.
 He is often commissioned to make Judaica and liturgical objects such as Kiddush cups.
 Fenster uses scoring and bending techniques to create elegant three-dimensional forms with clean, graceful lines.